sara-sabr/ITStrategy/_posts/en/2020-12-10-micro-acquisition-pilot-update1.md

 ## Approvals and Governance

 - The pilot is being co-sponsored by the Innovation and Information Technology Branch (IITB) and Chief Financial Officer Branch (CFOB) at ESDC.
-The CFOB team have briefed up to the CFO.
+The CFOB team has briefed up to the CFO.

-- Both ESDC CFOB and IITB have committed FTE resources to the one year pilot as part of the project documents currently going for approval
+- Both ESDC CFOB and IITB have committed FTE resources to the one-year pilot as part of the project documents currently going for approval

 ## Process